degreepath/auditor/tests/snapshots/2015-16/major/asian-studies.md

 todo: there's a limiter

-Given the subset named “Asian Studies Courses”, limited it to only courses taken at the >= 200 level, as “Upper-Level Asian Studies Courses”:
+Given the subset named “Asian Studies Courses”, limited it to only courses taken at or above the 200 level, as “Upper-Level Asian Studies Courses”:

 | “Upper-Level Asian Studies Courses” |
 | ----------------------------------- |